Nuffield Australia 2016 Scholar

 Mr Vydra said the introduction of LED lighting, sensor and heating technology, combined with robotics is revolutionising agriculture, with several companies heavily investing in rooftop greenhouses or sophisticated factory farms in cities.

 “One of the best examples of a greenhouse rooftop is ‘Gotham Greens’ located in New York and Chicago, which utilises hydroponics to grow more than 10 types of leafy greens with a workforce of over 120.”

 Modern urban farming can also utilise temporary structures and produce food on a smaller footprint, incorporating fully enclose hydroponic systems with LEDs, humidification and heating to cultivate leafy greens.

-“For example, US-based company ‘Freight Farms’ utilises small shipping containers and prides itself on a small footprint, using 100kwh of energy and under 75 litres of water per day with an overhead cost of $300 USD per month.
+US-based company ‘Freight Farms’ utilises small shipping containers and prides itself on a small footprint, using 100kwh of energy and under 75 litres of water per day with an overhead cost of $300 USD per month.

-Mr Vydra said all examples are ways to produce more food with less and explains that whilst approaches vary, they all have a commonality in that they save valuable arable land.
+All examples are ways to produce more food with less and explains that whilst approaches vary, they all have a commonality in that they save valuable arable land.